 Drug tests are, of course, a form of investigation.
 At least in the private sector, Texas employers have the benefit of operating in a state in which drug testing is largely left up to an employer to do for itself.
 Employers may do drug testing under a wide variety of circumstances such as:

 for-cause testing (this also includes "reasonable suspicion" testing)

 With any type of drug testing, however, the employer must keep the results absolutely confidential, and the documentation should be kept in the same confidential medical file that is used for ADA purposes.
 There are many legal issues to keep in mind, and it is essential to have a clear written policy letting employees know about the types of testing that may be done and what will happen if a drug test turns out positive.
-More information on this subject, including a sample policy and sample test consent form, is available in the book "The A to Z of Personnel Policies" (contained in this same binding).
+More information on this subject, including a sample policy and sample test consent form, is available in the section of this book titled "The A to Z of Personnel Policies".

 Defamation Return to Privacy Issues Top of Page

 Defamation consists of communicating false information about a person to a third party, either intentionally (with malice) or with reckless disregard for its falsity.
 A company can be liable to any of its employees about whom false information is released if it makes the information known itself or negligently allows the false information to be released.
 For that reason, employers must be extremely careful with the information that often results from investigations.
 This is why it is recommended to keep information relating to investigations in a separate investigations file.
 Under no circumstances should an employer allow an employee under investigation to be talked about in ways that could generate defamation liability for the company.
 Managers should be trained to never say or write anything about an employee that cannot be proven with reliable documentation or firsthand testimony from eyewitnesses.